gurjashandeepsingh/E-Commerce-Backend/README.md

 To start the server, run the following command:

    ```npm run start```

 The server will start running on port 9000 by default.

 To change port add env variable:
 ```PORT```

+# Usage
+Steps for Login functionality:

+1. Register User using registration API

+2. Login that User usgin login API

+3. Save the token returned and use it under ```token``` Request Header in all protected API routes.